 The main difference between inserts and fireplaces is they take the air from two different sources.

-Fireplaces take the air from the room and then the smoke escapes through a chimney.
+Fireplaces take the air from the room, and smoke escapes through a chimney.

-It’s interesting how fireplaces convert less than 20% of fuel into heat, while inserts can convert up to 75% of the fuel into heat.
+It’s interesting how fireplaces convert less than 20% of fuel into heat, while inserts can convert up to 75% into heat.

-Bookmark or save this page and come back later once you already have your fireplace to see how to correctly install it.
+Bookmark or save this page and return once you have your fireplace to see how to install it correctly.

-Although installation isn’t that hard, I prepared for you 8 simple-to-follow steps to successfully install your insert without having to hire a professional.
+Although installation isn’t that hard, I prepared eight simple-to-follow steps to install your insert without hiring a professional.

 However, if you don’t want to bother with the installation, complete the form below and get offers from local contractors in your area 👇